The Kitzsteinhorn Glacier.

-The Kitzsteinhorn Glacier is an easy intermediate skiing area.
-Though there are ultra wide, gradual ski runs, the vast number of skiers and the altitude make it an intimidating experience for the beginner.
+The Kitzsteinhorn Glacier is an easy intermediate introduction to skiing Zell am See.
+Whilst there are ultra wide, gradual ski runs, the vast number of skiers and the altitude can make it an intimidating experience for the beginner.

-Expert skiers will have to search for ravines (renne) or gullies (wassarkar) to the sides of the groomed pistes for bumps and steeps filled with powder.
+Expert skiers will have to search for ravines (renne) or gullies (wassarkar).
+These can be found to the sides of the groomed pistes for bumps and steeps filled with powder.

-There are great pistes for intermediates as well as some challenges for the advanced skier - especially those used for the regional downhill races and the World Cup Run!
+There are great pistes for intermediates as well as some challenges for the advanced skier.
+Check out those used for the regional downhill races and the World Cup Run!

-The Kitzsteinhorn glacier has wide-open bowl skiing the year round, while the majority of Zell am See’s Schmittenhöhe slopes sweep down through the trees.
+The Kitzsteinhorn glacier has wide-open bowl skiing the year round.
+Whilst the majority of Zell am See’s Schmittenhöhe slopes sweep down through the trees.

-Zell am See is outstanding for intermediates; its network of pistes and connecting lifts offers new challenges and different aspects to the slopes as you work your way across the area.
+Zell am See is outstanding for intermediates.
+Its network of pistes and connecting lifts offers new challenges and different aspects to the slopes.
+Every ski day is different as you work your way across the area.

 For the beginner there are two nursery at the bottom of the Schmittenhole.
 Both are covered by snow cannons and a full lift pass is not required to use them.